lucasmafra/type-dynamo/README.md

 }

 async function getUsersPreview() {
-  // gets 50 users per call with just their id and name
-  // TypeDynamo will request from Dynamo only the desired attributes const usersPreview = await UserRepo
+  // gets 50 users per call with just their id and name, and TypeDynamo will request from only the desired attributes const usersPreview = await UserRepo
                       .find()
                       .withAttributes(['id', 'name'])
                       .paginate(50)
                       .execute()

-  usersPreview.map(userPreview => {
-    // you are still type-safe
+  usersPreview.map(userPreview => { // you are still type-safe
     // no problem with this call
     console.log(userPreview.id, userPreview.name)